What do I need to know before retiring in Costa Rica?

 When we asked people what advice they would give someone preparing to move to Costa Rica, they said...

 "Before retiring in Costa Rica, expats should make sure to research residency options, learn about the country's healthcare and education system, and familiarize themselves with Costa Rica's culture and customs.
 It is important to have a working knowledge of the Spanish language.
 Knowing the local laws and the best ways to finance and protect assets is also essential for a smooth transition into retirement.
 Expats should also investigate what kind of activities and attractions are available in the region where they plan to settle.
 It is also a good idea to look into visa restrictions, as some retirees may need to acquire special documentation to stay in the country.
-Additionally, expats should be aware of the cost of living in Costa Rica and how much they need to budget for their retirement," remarked another expat who made the move to Costa Rica.
+Additionally, expats should be aware of the cost of living in Costa Rica and how much they need to budget for their retirement," said another expat in Costa Rica.

 Please login to continue reading this article.